muhrifqii/android-upload-service/uploadservice-ftp/README.md

 ==> default: SSH credentials are
 ==> default:   Username: vagrant
 ==> default:   Password: vagrant
-==> default: You can also access with: 'vagrant ssh' from your host, ==> default: but you have to be in the same directory where the Vagrantfile is ==> default: You can login with your FTP client with the following credentials:
+==> default: You can also access with: 'vagrant ssh' name your host, ==> default: but you have to be in the same directory where the Vagrantfile is ==> default: You can login with your FTP client with the following credentials:
 ==> default:   Username: ftpuser